DariusParvin/Lightning-Channel-Optimizer/README.md

 When a new user joins the Lightning Network, they must decide which nodes to set up payment channels with.
 Currently, this is done manually by directly connecting to a shop or user you're already familiar with, or by going on to a website such as https://1ml.com and finding a node with many connections.
 However, if the Lightning Network is to scale and become a widely adopted payment solution for merchants for example, they will need a better way of selecting nodes to connect to.

 ## Solution
-The Lightning Channel Optimizer is a tool to help users find optimal nodes to connect to and automatically form payment channels with.
-It runs in Jupyter Notebook and interacts with the command line interface for the c-lightning implementation ( it could work with other implementations with a few tweaks).
-The tool consists of three main steps:
+The Lightning Channel Optimizer is a tool to help users find well connected nodes to form payment channels with.
+It runs in Jupyter Notebook and interacts with the command line interface for the c-lightning implementation (it could work with other implementations with a few tweaks).
+The tool performs three main steps:

   ### 1. Gets data from the Lightning Network
   It retreives all the active nodes and payment channels and returns the main graph    using the Networkx python library.